View the MPP brochure

 The graduate certificates are comprised of four courses, and designed to be completed in two semesters.
 However, it's possible that a student could complete all four courses to earn the graduate certificate in only one semester, but this isn't recommended.

-What tests are required for admission into the MPP program?
+What graduate-level tests are required for admission into the MPP program?

 Although there are no minimum GRE scores, the typical well-qualified student scores 152 on the verbal, 150 on the quantitative, and 4.0 on the analytical writing sections.
 GRE scores will only be counted if the exam was completed within the previous five years of the application.